amiya-pattnaik/rest-atf/README.md

     }
 };
 request.post(options, callback);
+// or
+request.post({url:'http://service.com/upload', form: {key:'value'}}, function(err, httpResponse, body){ /* ... */ })
 ```
 This will upload data just like an HTML form would, with the only limitation being that you can't upload files this way.
-In order to do that, you need to use the formData option instead, which uses the form-data library underneath.
+In order to do that, you need to use the `formData` option instead, which uses the form-data library underneath.

-Using formData instead, we can now pass file data to the server via Buffers, Streams, or even non-file data (as before) with simple key-value pairs.
+`Using formData` instead, we can now pass file data to the server via Buffers, Streams, or even non-file data (as before) with simple key-value pairs.

 ```
 let formData = {